 Skills required for the most in-demand roles continue to evolve rapidly.
-See which positions are the hardest to fill globally and in Canada.
+See the top 5 sought-after technical skills in Canada.

-The all-new ManpowerGroup Talent Shortage Survey not only reveals the hardest-to-find skills in the country, but also explores the most in demand soft skills employers look for, as well as the steps companies can take in order to make the next normal better for all.
+The new ManpowerGroup Talent Shortage infographic not only reveals the hardest-to-find skills in the country, but also explores the most in-demand skills employers look for, as well as the steps companies can take in order to make the next normal better for all.

 No country is immune to the skills gap, but the level of difficulty employers have filling roles varies.
 See where the talent shortages are most acute and where employers have the least trouble filling roles.